-I was a Hard Woman, not a Soft Woman…
+I Was A Hard Woman, Not A Soft Woman…

 And my energy is what is behind what I said.
 It’s the way I said it, and the way I go about meeting my needs every day of my life.

 My vibe was that was that of a hard woman, wearing masks to cover up her attractive natural energy.

 Back then, I thought my worth was in my achievements.

 You can turn yourself in to a man if you want, and there would be nothing wrong with that at all.
 It really just depends on what you want in your life.

 Some of these triggers are primal, sexual, some of them are emotional.
 They will help you feel closer to your true self, your true core and feel more feminine and attractive.
 Here’s the link to 17 Attraction Triggers.

 In fact, what is your true experience of dealing with men out there in the big wide world?
 Do you agree or disagree?
-Share in the comments section below so that other women can also learn from you!”